prozdrljivac/discord-rag-bot/README.md

 - Research python-dotenv
 - Set Up a Vector Database
   - Read about building RAG using Milvus -> https://github.com/milvus-io/bootcamp/blob/master/bootcamp/tutorials/quickstart/build_RAG_with_milvus.ipynb
+  - Test writing of embedding to the MilvusDB
+- Connect AI Model (OpenAI/Mistral) to the Bot
 - Specialize the Bot in a Specific Domain
-- Implement RAG Integration
-- Connect AI Model (OpenAI/Mistral) to the Bot

 ## Description